 When to Apply with SmartBiz

-SmartBiz offers fast SBA loans of up to $350,000 for working capital with terms up to ten years and rates as low as 5.75 percent in as quickly as 30 days.
-If you’re a prime borrower (680 to 700+ credit score) and can wait a month or more for financing, then this is a great long-term financing solution.
+SmartBiz offers fast SBA loans up to $350,000 for working capital.
+Terms are up to 10 years and rates start at 6.75%.
+If you’re a prime borrower (680+ credit score) and can wait a month or more for financing, then this is a great long-term financing solution.

 When to Apply for Small Business Credit Cards

-Small business credit cards aren’t typically considered a Kabbage or OnDeck competitor, but they can be a good alternative solution if you need a small amount of capital.
-In fact, small business credit cards are great to have in any business’ financial toolkit, regardless of your other capital sources.
+Small business credit cards aren’t typically considered Kabbage or OnDeck competitors, but they can be a good alternative solution if you need a small amount of capital.
+In fact, the best small business credit cards are great to have in any business’ financial toolkit, regardless of your other capital sources.

 Kabbage vs OnDeck: In-Depth Comparison